vonacht/cd2-docs/docs/modules.md

 ```

 ## Warnings
 The `Warnings` module can be used to ban mission anomalies.
-It accepts a single `Banned` field which is one or more from the following table:
+It accepts a single `Banned` field which is one or more from the table below. **Please note that banning anomalies that effect resource generation such as Mineral Mania or Gold Rush will cause clients without CD2 to have mineral desync and they will not be able to get nitra.**

 | CD2 name | In-game name |
 | -------- | ------------ |